gravitational/gravity/docs/6.x/cluster.md

 Deploying agents on nodes
 The operation has been created in manual mode.

-See https://gravitational.com/gravity/docs/cluster/#managing-operations for details on working with operation plan.
+See https://gravitational.com/gravity/docs/cluster.md#managing-operations for details on working with operation plan.
 ```

-Please refer to the [Managing Operations](/cluster/#managing-operations) section about
+Please refer to the [Managing Operations](cluster.md#managing-operations) section about
 working with the operation plan.

-!!! warning "IMPORTANT":
+!!! warning "IMPORTANT"
     The manual upgrade must be executed using `gravity` binary included in the upgrade
     tarball to ensure version compatibility.
 If you don't have a Cluster Image tarball (for
     example, when downloading upgrades directly from a connected Gravity Hub), you can obtain